parthagrawal02/ECG_MAE/README.md

 ```

-data_path to the physionet -
+--data_path to the physionet dataset directory.

 Eg. if path to the physionet dataset is